The Last of Us (video game)

 The Last of Us is a 2013 action-adventure game developed by Naughty Dog and published by Sony Computer Entertainment.
 Players control Joel, a smuggler tasked with escorting a teenage girl, Ellie, across a post-apocalyptic United States.
 The Last of Us is played from a third-person perspective.
-Players use firearms and improvised weapons and can use stealth to defend against hostile humans and cannibalistic creatures infected by a mutated fungus.
+Players use firearms, improvised weapons, and stealth to defend against hostile humans and cannibalistic creatures infected by a mutated fungus.
 In the online multiplayer mode, up to eight players engage in cooperative and competitive gameplay.

-Development of The Last of Us began in 2009, soon after the release of Naughty Dog's previous game, Uncharted 2: Among Thieves.
-For the first time in the company's history, Naughty Dog split into two teams; while one team developed Uncharted 3: Drake's Deception, the other half developed The Last of Us.
-The relationship between Joel and Ellie became the focus, with all other elements developed around it.
-Actors Troy Baker and Ashley Johnson portrayed Joel and Ellie, respectively, through voice and motion capture, and assisted creative director Neil Druckmann with the development of the characters and story.
-The original score was composed and performed by Gustavo Santaolalla.
+The game's development began in 2009 after the release of Naughty Dog's previous game, Uncharted 2: Among Thieves.
+The studio split into two teams for the first time, with one developing The Last of Us while the other worked on Uncharted 3: Drake's Deception.
+Troy Baker and Ashley Johnson portrayed Joel and Ellie, respectively, through voice and motion capture, and assisted creative director Neil Druckmann with developing the characters and story; Joel and Ellie's relationship became the focus of development, with all other elements crafted around it.
+The score was composed and performed by Gustavo Santaolalla.

-Following its announcement in December 2011, The Last of Us was widely anticipated.
-It was released for the PlayStation 3 in June 2013.
-It received critical acclaim, with praise for its narrative, gameplay, visuals, sound design, score, characterization, and depiction of female characters.
-The Last of Us became one of the best-selling video games, selling over 1.3 million units in its first week and 17 million by April 2018.
-The game won year-end accolades, including multiple Game of the Year awards, from several gaming publications, critics, and game award ceremonies.
-It has been cited as one of the greatest video games ever made.
+The Last of Us was released for the PlayStation 3 in 2013 to acclaim for its narrative, gameplay, visuals, sound design, score, characterization, depiction of violence, and portrayal of female characters.
+It became one of the best-selling video games, selling over 1.3 million copies in its first week and 17 million by April 2018.
+Its year-end accolades include Game of the Year awards from several gaming publications and awards ceremonies.
+It is considered one of seventh-generation console gaming's most significant titles and among the best video games ever made.

-Naughty Dog released several downloadable content additions; The Last of Us: Left Behind adds a single-player campaign following Ellie and her best friend, Riley.
-A remastered version, The Last of Us Remastered, was released for the PlayStation 4 in July 2014, and a remake, The Last of Us Part I, was released in September 2022.
+Naughty Dog released several downloadable content additions; The Last of Us: Left Behind adds a single-player campaign following Ellie and her best friend Riley.
+A remastered version, The Last of Us Remastered, was released for the PlayStation 4 in 2014, and a remake, The Last of Us Part I, was released for the PlayStation 5 in 2022 and on Windows in 2023.
 A sequel, The Last of Us Part II, was released in 2020.
-Other Last of Us media includes a comic book in 2013, a live show in 2014, a television adaptation by HBO in 2023, a tabletop game by Themeborne in 2023, an untitled multiplayer game and an upcoming tabletop game by CMON.
+Other The Last of Us media includes a comic book in 2013, a live show in 2014, a television adaptation by HBO in 2023, and a tabletop game by Themeborne in 2024.